edgelesssys/emojivoto/README.md

     ```

     Create a new user called `emojivoto-admin` in the `Users` section in `tools/manifest.json`.
-    Set the output of the previous command as the value for `Certificate`, and create a role binding for `update_voting`:
+    Set the output of the previous command as the value for `Certificate`, and create a role binding for `updateVoting`:
     ```javascript
     {
         //...